RealStagingAI/real-staging-ai/apps/docs/docs/guides/admin-features.md

   -H "Authorization: Bearer $TOKEN" | jq
 ```

-### Model Configuration (Phase 1 & 2 Complete)
+### Model Configuration (Phases 1, 2 & 3 Complete!)

 Each AI model supports specific configuration parameters that control output quality, format, and behavior.
-Model configurations are stored in the database and can be managed through the API (Phase 3, planned).
+Model configurations are stored in the database and can be managed through the API.

 **Current Status:**
 - ✅ Phase 1: Configuration structs and database schema
 - ✅ Phase 2: Worker integration - configs loaded from database
-- ⏳ Phase 3: API endpoints for config management (planned)
+- ✅ Phase 3: API endpoints for config management - **LIVE!**
 - ⏳ Phase 4: Admin UI for easy configuration (planned)

 **Available Configuration Parameters:**